One of the pressing questions about COVID-19 remains: How long does immunity last?

 Previous studies have provided conflicting results about whether people who have recovered from infection can sustain potentially-protective antibodies or not.

-In a new study, researchers examined blood samples and cells from patients who had recovered from mild to moderate COVID-19.
+In a recent study from Brigham and Women’s Hospital and elsewhere, researchers examined blood samples and cells from patients who had recovered from mild to moderate COVID-19.

 They found that while antibodies against the virus declined in most individuals after disease resolution, a subset of patients sustained anti-virus antibody production several months following infection.